bhopals/apache-kafka/01-intro.md

   - Back-pressure Handling - Cache Data till Subscriber consumes it
   - Reliability through persisting Queue data and tracking consumption of data

+#### What is Kafka

+- What is Apache Kafka?

+  - Kafka is Events/Messages Streaming Platform
+  - Events and Messages represents the actual data that is exchanges through Kafka
+  - Critical piece of the Big Data puzzle
+  - Open-source with Commercial options
+  - Most popular messaging plaform in the world
+  - Producers (Publishers) push messages to Kafka
+  - Consumers (Subscribers) listen and receive messages from Kafka
+  - Producers and Consumers are standard terms to represent Publishers and Subscribers

+- What Capabilities does Kafka Provide for data exchange?
+(Kafka Data Functions)
+  - Collection - It collects messages from Multiple producers concurrently
+  - Storage - It provides persistent storage of the messages received
+  - Fault Tolerance Capabilities
+  - Transport - It transports data across from Producers to Consumers.
+With mirroring capabilities, it can also transport data across networks
+  - Distribution - It distributes data to multiple concurrent consumers for downstream processing
+  - Tracking - It provides tracking of message consumption by each consumer.
+This ensures atleast once delivery of messages even if the consumers go down and come back again

 ### Keywords

 - Building Distriuted Services